Markov Decision Processes under External Temporal Processes: Least-Squares Policy Iteration

-where $V$ is the true value function, $\widetilde{V}$ is the learned value function clipped at $\frac{1}{1 - \gamma}$, $\Pi^{trunc}V$ is the best possible value function on the truncated state space, $\Pi V$ is the best approximating value function in the linear function space considered, $M_t$ and $N_t$ are the upper bounds on the total variation due to exogenous events older than $t$ time steps induced in the transition dynamics and event mark distribution respectively, and $\bar{\epsilon}$ depends on the mixing rate of the Markov chain, dimensionality $d$ of the features, and the probability of failure $\delta$. \end{theorem}
+$V$ is the true value function, $\widetilde{V}$ is the learned value function clipped at $\frac{1}{1 - \gamma}$, $\Pi^{\mathrm{trunc}}V$ is the best possible value function on the truncated state space, $\Pi V$ is the best approximating value function in the linear function space considered, $M_t$ and $N_t$ are the upper bounds on the total variation due to exogenous events older than $t$ time steps induced in the transition dynamics and event mark distribution, respectively, $\Lambda_1(N, d, \delta)$ and $\Lambda_2(N, \delta)$ are as defined in Lemma~\ref{lemma:nonstationary_markov_chain_generalization} in Section~\ref{section:proofs:subsection:sample_complexity}, and $\alpha^*$ is such that $\Pi V = \sum_i \alpha^*_i \varphi_i$. \end{theorem}

-This result breaks down the overall error into individual components, viz. the approximation error due to the non-stationarity, the inherent error due to linear function approximation, the error due to stochasticity of the samples that reduces with the number of samples, and other errors due to mixing of the Markov chain, the dimensionality of the function space, etc. The detailed conditions on the MDP under which this result holds, as well as the exact expression for $\bar{\epsilon}$, are given in the Appendix.
+This result breaks down the overall error into individual components, namely, the approximation error due to nonstationarity, the inherent error due to linear function approximation, the error due to the stochasticity of the samples that reduces with the number of samples, and other errors due to mixing of the Markov chain, the dimensionality of the function space, etc.